Chen-MingChang/pytorch_YOLO_OpenVINO_demo/README.md

 ###	Convert Pytorch Weights to ONNX Weights

-In YOLOV3, you can following https://github.com/zldrobit/onnx_tflite_yolov3 to convert model to onnx.
+If YOLOV3, you can following https://github.com/zldrobit/onnx_tflite_yolov3 to convert model to onnx.

 The repository provides a script models/export.py to export Pytorch weights with extensions *.pt to ONNX weights with extensions *.onnx.
 YOLOV4, Scaled-YOLOV4, YOLOV5 can apply this method.
 Here take yolov5s (default) as an example, run the following command:

 ```